catamphetamine/react-phone-number-input/README.md

 npm install react-phone-number-input --save
 ```

-If you're not using a bundler then [include it from a CDN](https://github.com/catamphetamine/react-phone-number-input/#cdn).
+If you're not using a bundler then [use a CDN](https://github.com/catamphetamine/react-phone-number-input/#cdn).

 ## Usage